-• Inform key audiences of the HVC EIS process and timeline and the value of their participation.

-- Encourage key audiences to engage in the process, to provide formal comments during the official comment periods, and to maintain an open dialogue with the study team. - Identify and resolve potential concerns or questions
+- Inform key audiences of the EIS process, the timeline, and the value of their participation. - Encourage key audiences to engage in the EIS process, provide formal comments during the official comment periods, and maintain an open dialogue with the study team. - Identify and resolve potential concerns or questions.